Jessica M. Kramer

 Leslie graduated from the University of Illinois in 2006 with a Bachelor of Arts in Spanish and Economics, and received her law degree in 2009 from Chicago-Kent College of Law.
 She began her career in Chicago working in criminal defense before moving to Wisconsin and working for a non-profit, and then settling into her preferred role representing small businesses.
 Leslie is licensed to practice law in all state courts of Wisconsin and Illinois, as well as the Western District of Wisconsin, Eastern District of Wisconsin, Northern District of Illinois and Central District of Illinois.

 Leslie has always loved small businesses, shopping small and independent whenever possible.
 When not working, Leslie spends as much time as possible outdoors with her family, and enjoys swimming, skiing, biking, camping, growing food, cooking and traveling.

 Understanding the importance of searching for creative solutions to difficult challenges whether prior to, during, or after litigation, Nick works tirelessly to advocate for his clients’ best interests.
-He immerses himself in litigation, enjoying legal research, writing artfully to present his case, and assertively questioning defendants.
+He immerses himself in litigation, enjoying legal research and writing to artfully present his case, and assertively questioning defendants.
+Nick thrives in the courtroom and has a winning record for jury trials, both at the state and federal level.

-For family law clients, Nick listens carefully to individual goals of his clients and adjusts his litigation style accordingly, whether working with both sides for a collaborative solution or aggressively litigating complex property division cases and/or contentious child custody and placement issues.
+For family law clients, Nick listens carefully to individual goals of his clients and adjusts his litigation style accordingly, whether working toward an amicable solution or aggressively litigating complex property division cases and/or contentious child custody and placement issues.
+Nick also works with individuals seeking to express their property division wishes through a marital property agreement.

 Nick graduated with Honors from the University of Wisconsin Law School in 2010 and graduated as a James Scholar from the University of Illinois at Urbana-Champaign in 2001 with a Bachelor of Arts in Political Science.
-Nick is admitted to practice in Wisconsin, the United States District Court for the Western District of Wisconsin, and the United States Court of Appeals for the Seventh Circuit.
+Nick is admitted to practice in Wisconsin, the United States District Court for the Western District of Wisconsin, the United States District Court for the Eastern District of Wisconsin and the United States Court of Appeals for the Seventh Circuit.
 Nick was honored to be named Time’s Person of the Year for 2006.